ngageoint/hootenanny/README.md

       output.osm

 ### Language Translation

+Requires language translation server installation.
+See the Hootenanny Install Guide for details.

     # Translate "name" and "alt_name" tags from German or Spanish to English
     hoot convert -D convert.ops="hoot::ToEnglishTranslationVisitor" \